-(page 140) Paying attention to the development roles of those who can significantly improve the usability and usefulness of the model system,
+(page 141) Paying attention to the development roles of those who can significantly improve the usability and usefulness of the model system,

-- --deal with the inputs and outputs, - -- and those who run the models,
+--deal with the inputs and outputs,

+--and those who run the models,

-(page 141) and assure that the necessary follow through occurs successfully:
+(page 142) and assure that the necessary follow through occurs successfully:

-- --breaking in new features, - --seeing the need for and initiating ongoing improvements, - -- and dealing effectively with model users and clients.
+--breaking in new features,

+--seeing the need for and initiating ongoing improvements,

+--and dealing effectively with model users and clients.

-(page 142) The first two keys refer to aspects that I spoke of in my presentation.
+(page 143) The first two keys refer to aspects that I spoke of in my presentation.
 The third key is sustained sponsorship.
 I didn't speak of this earlier, but it is just as important for project success.

-(page 143) Without a motivated sponsor, the necessary funding stream won't materialize, or it will dry up and kill the project just when it is needed most.
+(page 144) Without a motivated sponsor, the necessary funding stream won't materialize, or it will dry up and kill the project just when it is needed most.

-(page 144) Each successful project has had a motivated sponsor, and each sponsor had its own motivations.
+(page 145) Each successful project has had a motivated sponsor, and each sponsor had its own motivations.

-- --SFCTA had specific unmet information needs - --NYMTC needed a model and the region was too complex for a 4-step model - --MORPC had a consultant that was willing to fund the extra cost.
+--In San Francisco, SFCTA had specific unmet information needs

+--In New York, NYMTC needed a model and the region was too complex for a 4-step model

-(page 145) At the beginning, the project needs an instigating advocate to secure sponsorship and get the ball rolling.
+(page 146) At the beginning, the project needs an instigating advocate to secure sponsorship and get the ball rolling.